XBTS/market-api-v2/source/index.html.md

 title: XBTS Market API v2

 language_tabs: # must be one of https://git.io/vQNgJ

 - json
   #- shell
   #- javascript

 toc_footers:

 - <a href='https://ex.xbts.io'>XBTS DEX</a>
 - <a href='https://app.xbts.io'>XBTS DeFi</a>
 - <a href='https://github.com/xbts/market-api-v2'>Documentation source</a>

 includes:

 - errors

 search: true

 code_clipboard: true

 meta:

 - name: description
   content: XBTS DEX Market API v2

 ---

 # Introduction

 Welcome to the XBTS Free Market API!
-You can use our API to access XBTS DEX API endpoints, which can get information on market assets, trade pairs, tickers.
+You can use our API to access XBTS DEX API endpoints, which can get information on market assets, trade pairs, order book, tickers, trade history from blockchain.

 **Data is broadcasted from the blockchain!**